-But you might also be anxious about what happens next and what living with IBD will mean for you.
+But you might also feel anxious about what happens next and what living with Crohn's or Colitis will mean for you.

-We’re determined that you should have all the information and support you need to help you manage your IBD.
-All our publications and support services are available on our website, for when you need them.
+We understand what you’re going through and we’re here to help.
+We can give you the right information and support to help you manage your condition.
+Our publications and support services are all available on our website, for when you need them.

 Where can I find information on my condition?

-What sort of treatment am I going to be given?
+What treatment am I going to be given?

 Am I going to be able to live a normal life?

-Take a look at our page on everyday life to see how other people with IBD manage and minimise symptoms and associated conditions.
+Take a look at our page on everyday life to see how others with Crohn's and Colitis manage and minimise their symptoms.

 We’ve also got a wide range of helpful publications that offer information and advice on dealing with the everyday challenges which may come with Crohn’s Disease and Ulcerative Colitis.